mmikkel/ChildMe-Craft/README.md

 `EVENT_DEFINE_ENTRY_TYPES`

-Child Me! triggers an event when creating entry type menus, giving plugins and modules a chance to modify the available entry types via the "Add child" button, for sections with multiple entry types.
+Child Me! triggers an event when creating entry type menus, giving plugins and modules a chance to modify the available entry types via the "New child" button, for sections with multiple entry types.
 Example:

 ```php
 \yii\base\Event::on(